 One of summer's classic "foodie things to do" is savoring a yummy Tuscan bombolone by the beach.
 You'll be sure to find them exactly at 4pm in all beach establishments, not to mention in Viareggio's pinewood area.

-2. Stay warm: Carnival and Cacciucco alla ViaregginaThroughout the month of February, tourists from all over Italy come to Viareggio to admire the most famous allegorical floats in the world.
-It’s also a good time to taste something warm and hearty, such as the local seafood soup, or Cacciucco alla Viareggina.
+In February, tourists from all over Italy come to Viareggio to enjoy its famed carnival: a parade of the most famous allegorical floats in the world.
+It’s also a great time to indulge in something warm and hearty, such as the local seafood soup, or Cacciucco alla Viareggina.
 This amazing dish is made with octopus, cuttlefish, trash fish, mantis shrimp and mussels, plus a few spoonfuls of tomato paste.